Education Secretary Miguel Cardona worried about getting teachers behind new 'woke' curriculum in email

 The new Connecticut curriculum comes as controversy swirls across the country around how racial and issues should be approached in schools, with many parents and even some teachers pushing back against "critical race theory" in classrooms.

-"We're told that we're living in a county that's suffering from systemic racism and I think that that whole notion has done nothing but damage our community and our school since they began pushing equity," Louden County, Va., advanced placement government teacher Monica Gill told Fox News this month.
+"We're told that we're living in a county that's suffering from systemic racism and I think that that whole notion has done nothing but damage our community and our school since they began pushing equity," Loudoun County, Va., advanced placement government teacher Monica Gill told Fox News this month.

 She added that teachers were told to "disrupt and dismantle this systemic racism.
 And I can tell you, one thing that's for sure, it has been disruptive because there are parents who disagree with this ideology, there are teachers who disagree with it, there are students who disagree with it — and it is harmful."